-The following authors will be guests at Alpha in 2014:
+The following authors were guests at Alpha in 2014.
+2015 guests are TBA.

 Tobias S. Buckell is a New York Times bestselling author.
 His novels and over 50 short stories have been translated into 17 languages and he has been nominated for the Hugo, Nebula, Prometheus and John W. Campbell Award for Best New Science Fiction Author.
 He was born in the Caribbean and currently lives in Ohio.